 From Ohio History Central

-John Parker was an active participant in the Underground Railroad in Ohio and helped runaway slaves escape to freedom in the years before the American Civil War.
+John Parker was an active participant in the Underground Railroad in Ohio and helped fugitive slaves escape to freedom in the years before the American Civil War.

 John Parker was born on February 2, 1827 in Norfolk, Virginia.
 His mother was a slave, but his father was a free white man.
 When Parker was eight years old, his owner sold him to a doctor who resided in Mobile, Alabama.
 In Mobile, Parker's new owner taught him to read and write.
 Many states had laws prohibiting the education of slaves.
 Many slave owners believed that education would encourage slaves to run away as they became more knowledgeable about the world around them.
 An educated slave also removed a primary justification by slave owners for slavery -- that African Americans supposedly were incapable of becoming educated.
 Nevertheless, Parker's owner allowed his slave to become educated.
 His owner even allowed Parker to become an apprentice at a local iron foundry.
 Parker later was owned by one of the doctor's patients, When he was eighteen years old, he purchased his freedom with money that he earned while working at the foundry.